The Most Volatile Currency Pairs and How to Trade Them

 FX markets are susceptible to a range of factors which affect their volatility, and many traders look to tailor their strategies to capitalize on the most volatile currency pairs.

-Some traders enjoy the higher potential rewards that come with trading volatile currency pairs, although this increased potential reward comes with a higher risk, so traders should reduce their position sizes when trading highly volatile currency pairs.
+Some traders enjoy the higher potential rewards that come with trading volatile currency pairs.
+Although, this increased potential reward does present a greater risk, so traders should consider reducing their position sizes when trading highly volatile currency pairs.

 What are the most volatile currency pairs?